🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 else:

-# Load actual data from CSV
+# Load real data from a CSV file

 self.data = pd.read_csv(filename)